SananMuzaffarov/Analyzing-Team-Performance-in-the-FIFA-World-Cup-2022/README.md

 - CSV dataset with complete team performance statistics
 - Statistical analysis using correlation matrices and distribution plots
 - Implemented entirely in Google Colab, utilizing Python and its data analysis libraries
+- Pandas library used for data loading, manipulation, and descriptive statistics.
+- Statsmodels library used to build and evaluate the Binary Logistic Regression model.
+- Matplotlib & Seaborn used for visualizations.

 ### Visualization
 - Multiple chart types: bar charts, scatter plots, distribution graphs